freenas/freenas-docs/userguide/jails.rst

   combination of these fields can be configured.
-Multiple interfaces are supported in the :guilabel:`IPv4 Address` and :guilabel:`IPv6 Address` fields by entering a comma-delimited list of interfaces, addresses, and netmask in the format :literal:`interface|ipaddress/netmask`.
+Multiple interfaces are supported in the :guilabel:`IPv4 Address` and :guilabel:`IPv6 Address` fields by entering a comma-delimited list of interfaces, addresses, and netmasks in the format :literal:`interface|ipaddress/netmask`.

 - Leaving all checkboxes unset and fields empty initializes the jail